vanshkharbanda93-alt/IMC_Prosperity_4/README.md

-# IMC Prosperity 4 — Cosmic_Traders
+# IMC Prosperity 4 — Cosmic_Trader

 This repository presents a curated, round-wise summary of our trading strategies, analysis workflow, and selected Python code developed during **IMC Prosperity 4**, a global algorithmic and manual trading competition hosted by IMC.